 Obligation to Respond: Required to obtain a benefit.

 We are soliciting public comments to permit the Department to:

-- Evaluate whether the proposed information collection is necessary for the proper performance of our functions.
+- Evaluate whether the proposed information collection is necessary for the proper functions of the Department.

-- Evaluate the accuracy of our estimate of the burden of the proposed collection, including the validity of the methodology and assumptions used.
+- Evaluate the accuracy of our estimate of the time and cost burden for this proposed collection, including the Start Printed Page 79069validity of the methodology and assumptions used.